The Grand Canyon, Arizona, USA

 Formation

-The canyon was formed over millions of years by the Colorado River cutting through layers of rock, exposing nearly 2 billion years of Earth’s geological history.
+Grand Canyon was cut through by the Colorado River for millions of years, revealing stratified layers of rock that date back nearly 2 billion years ago of Earth’s geological history.

 UNESCO World Heritage Site